 As in the Jaguar XK world, functional improvements are accepted in TR circles, so disc brake upgrades are common.
 Using parts from later models is one way forward, but there are compatibility issues.
 The alternative is to bite the financial bullet and buy a complete conversion kit for around £1500.
 Going further, 4-pot calipers and rear discs are available.

 Surprisingly, leather upholstery was initially optional, probably as part of the drive to give the Triumph TR2 a $2000 price tag.
 On the 1953 electrical side, there are very few wires connecting very few components through fuses that offered little circuit protection, but the dash was functional.

 Evidence that drivers didn’t trust Lucas was provided by a starting handle that went through the radiator before hooking into the crank.
 Oil pressure should be 70psi plus

 Separate-chassis Triumph TRs were some of the first cars to receive the classic seal of approval.
 After years in the wilderness, the 1980s saw increasing interest in ye olde wind in the teeth British sports cars.
 Suddenly, it seemed that even tatty TRs were worth thousands rather than hundreds.
 Repatriation, mostly from the USA where the majority were originally sold, became big business, and an army of specialists sprang up.

 Supply and demand ensured that virtually every part was available, for a reasonable price.
 Purists didn’t like it, but bolt-on fibreglass wings and bonnets were very cheap and performed their function, the snag being that they couldn’t be attached to air or rust!

-Today, the appeal is still alive and well, but values are very robust.
+Today, the appeal of the Triumph TR2 is still alive and well, but values are very robust.
 Still, we reckon it’s worth the investment if you want something a little rarer and more interesting than the usual classic fare.